VC Blogs Are Burying Their Own Message – causing ‘cognitive churn’

 If you can automatically pinpoint overly long sentences like these, it will improve your copy overnight.
 It’s a cheap hack.

 You may not be a leading Venture Capitalist (or then again, maybe you are), but as we’ve seen here, no one is above writing overlong sentences.
 However, that doesn’t excuse it.
-Make reading your content easier for your readers.
+Make reading your content easier with our readability software.
 Simplify long sentences where possible.
 Your readers will be able to understand your message on first reading, and they’ll appreciate it.